Few entrepreneurs post successes like his, and fewer still remain so grounded in the basics of family, community and hard work.

 Since then, Dan and Frank have focused on private investment ventures.
-As president of Gaelic Management, an investment management firm, Dan does what he's always liked to do.
+As president of Gaelic Management, an investment management firm, Dan does what he has always liked to do.
 "The fun part," he says, "is taking an idea and putting a plan together that will make it grow."

 "Dan has an entrepreneurial mind," says Fran Jabara, who taught Carney in 1949, during his first year as a business professor at WU.
 Jabara went on to found WSU's Center for Entrepreneurship and was instrumental in arranging for the original Pizza Hut building to be moved to campus.
 "But what makes Dan unique is he does things in such a quiet, dignified way."

 Carney's quiet way of doing things isn't confined to the business arena.
-His behind-the-scenes philantrhopy touches the lives of many including the abused, the physcially challenged nd hte mentally retarded. of the many charitable involvements he maintains, his favorite is the Cerebral Palsy Research Foundation of Kansas and its Daniel M. Carney Rehabilitation Engineering Center, a resource center created to help physically disable people gain employment through the use of modern technology.
+His behind-the-scenes philanthropy touches the lives of many, including the abused, the physically and mentally challenged.
+Of the many charitable involvements he maintains, his favorite is the Cerebral Palsy Research Foundation of Kansas and its Daniel M. Carney Rehabilitation Engineering Center, a resource center created to help physically disabled people gain employment through the use of modern technology.
 Basic research efforts are achieved through a working relationship between the foundation and WSU's College of Engineering.